interfacevisionblog/interfacevisionblog.github.com/_posts/2014-03-18-vpls-and-mental-models.md

 ## Conclusion

 One of the pain points of learning how to program is learning how to form mental models of problems using textual languages.
-There is no single mental model for programming (something VPLs have also been guilty of trying to create a single representational model).
+There is no single mental model for programming (something VPLs have also been guilty of by trying to create single representational models).

 <p class="pagination-centered"><img class="img-polaroid" src="/assets/img/posts/mental_model_babby_01.png"><img></p>

-Providing an environment that allows people to program a computer within their field of expertise opens up computers to more people and is just one more step towards the democratization of programming.
+Providing an environment that allows people to program a computer within their field of expertise opens up computers to more people and is one more step towards the democratization of programming.

 The next pain point to melt away is the technological aspects of creating a VPL for VPLs.
 The solution is almost as old as computers themselves: [messages](http://en.wikipedia.org/wiki/Message_passing).